cjuliani/probabilistic-similarity-evidence-FCN/README.md

 | Examples of features magnitudes (mean values) calculated per segmented grain and projected in 3D feature spaces.
 39 clusters are displayed, each corresponding to a pool of similar grains defined within a probabilistic value range.
 Features are indicated per axis.

 ## License
-This library is licensed under the [LICENCE](https://github.com/cjuliani/probabilistic-similarity-evidence-FCN/blob/master/LICENSE)
+This library is licensed under this [LICENCE](https://github.com/cjuliani/probabilistic-similarity-evidence-FCN/blob/master/LICENSE).